inspec/input-file-exists-profile/README.md

-# InSpec Profile for testing attributes with audit cookbook
+# InSpec Profile for testing inputs with audit cookbook

-This is a simple profile that allows for testing attributes in an inspec run.
-You define the `file` attribute and InSpec will test that the file exists.
+This is a simple profile that allows for testing inputs in an inspec run.
+You define the `test_file_path` input and InSpec will test that the file exists.

-## Attributes
+## Inputs

-`file`: the file that the profile will check for existence
+`test_file_path`: the file that the profile will check for existence